artur-gramacki/esd-mp/README.md

 # esd-mp

-This is the Electronic Supplements for the paper:
+This is the Electronic Supplement for the paper:

 > ## A deep learning epileptic seizure detection based on matching pursuit algorithm and its time-frequency graphical representation ##